-Click on the Configure Read-only Root Settings to adjust the size of RAM space alloted for temporary storage space.
+The Configure Read-only Root Settings pertains only when making NFS diskless images but not RAMDISK diskless images.
+Click on this link to adjust the size of RAM space alloted for temporary storage space.
 Use the up and down arrows to change the default size.
-Persistent storage, private to each target, can be accessed on the target under

-/var/lib/stateless/state and on the nfs server under /var/lib/tfptboot/clientstate/<target-system>.
+Persistent storage, private to each target, can be accessed on the target under /var/lib/stateless/state and on the nfs server under /var/lib/tfptboot/clientstate/<target-system>.